-As you may be able to tell from our recent posts, it is festival season in Basel, where these TripGourmets currently reside.
-Whilst the Herbstmesse is the place to go for all-round family fun, if you want a flavour of something a little more grown-up then head on over to Messehalle 2 for the shared delights of the Weinmesse and its partner festival, the Feinmesse.
+As you may be able to tell from our recent posts about the Herbstmesse (autumn fair), it is the festival season in Basel, where these TripGourmets currently reside.
+Whilst the Herbstmesse is the place to go for all-around family fun, if you want a flavour of something a little more grown-up then head on over to Messehalle 2 for the shared delights of the Weinmesse and its partner festival, the Feinmesse.

 For the last few years, the Weinmesse has also partnered with the Feinmesse, which is a smaller sister fair showcasing artisan foods from local producers.
 Both events take place in the same hall, so buying a ticket for one event will mean you get access to both.